Planar Surface Reconstruction from Sparse Views: Experiments

 We use renderings of real scenes from Habitat \cite{savva2019habitat} and Matterport3D \cite{chang2017matterport3d}.
 Habitat enables the rendering of realistic images and provides ground truth pose and depth that can be used for evaluation.
 We stress that our image pairs have far less overlap compared to other settings with an average overlap of just $21\%$ vs $64\%$ used by DeMoN \cite{ummenhofer2017demon} on Sun3D \cite{xiao2013sun3d} or 80\% by the plane odometry method \cite{raposo2013plane} (see supplement for more statistics).

 {\bf Dataset:} Our training, validation, and test set consist of 31932, 4707, and 7996 image pairs respectively.
 We fit our ground truth planes on Matterport3D using a standard RANSAC approach, using semantic labels to constrain the planes, following~\cite{liu2018planenet}.
-We fit these planes on the 3D meshes and render them to 2D, which provides us with plane correspondence even when the planes have limited overlap.
-We start with a pool of single of images following~\cite{zhang2017physically} and select pairs with $\ge 3$ common planes and $\ge 3$ unique planes like~\cite{Qian2020}.
+We fit planes on the 3D meshes and render them to 2D, which provides us with plane correspondence even when the planes have limited overlap.
+We generate camera poses following~\cite{zhang2017physically} and select pairs with $\ge 3$ common planes and $\ge 3$ unique planes like~\cite{Qian2020}.